· · · ·

 Day 1: Melbourne – Phillip Island (Journey time: 1 hr 45 minutes)

-Phillip Island was on my list of must do’s due to the nightly penguin parade which they host on the island every evening at dusk.
-It’s a very friendly island, we met some locals who we chatted to for hours who gave us so much great advice for the rest of our trip.
-The Penguin Parade was cute, the fairy penguins all come up out of the ocean at dusk after hunting for the day to head back to their burrows.
+Phillip Island was on my list of must-dos due to the nightly penguin parade, which they host on the island every evening at dusk.
+It’s a very friendly island, we met some locals who we chatted to for hours, who gave us so much great advice for the rest of our trip.
+The Penguin Parade was cute; the fairy penguins all come up out of the ocean at dusk after hunting for the day to head back to their burrows.
 They all start appearing in groups and waddle up the beach and it’s pretty amazing to see such large volumes of them.
-Unfortunately you aren’t allowed to take flash photos, so these were the best I could get without flash!
+Unfortunately, you aren’t allowed to take flash photos, so these were the best I could get without flash!

 Overnight stay at Dalyston Recreation Reserve